DIsaacman/Research/README.md

 Considering how much time, research and money have likely gone into developing the governance structures and technology within Bridgewater, it would be interesting to see if the emergence of the DAO structure may influence an organisation such as Bridgewater.

-It is still early for the concept of a Decentralised Autonomous Organise (DAO), and I think Bridgewater would be an ideal candidate for becoming a pioneer in the space.
+It is still early for the concept of a Decentralised Autonomous Organise (DAO), but I strongly believe that Bridgewater would be an ideal candidate for becoming a pioneer in the governance space.

 If offered as part of their consultancy package, the company could gain additional revenue to cover operating expenses while promoting the emergence of an entirely new industry around complex decision-making frameworks.